Helldiver Pond

 Fishing

 Shoreline fishing is limited to the area around the end of the trail.
-Boat access is canoe or kayak launch only, following a gentle 0.4-mile carry.
+Boat access is canoe or kayak launch only, following a gentle 0.4 mile carry.
 While not a popular fishing destination, Helldiver Pond does contain some brook trout.
-This could be a fun spot to toss out a bobber while waiting for the famous moose to show his face.
+This could be a fun spot to toss out a bobber while waiting for a moose to show its face.

 Newsletter Sign Up